jemtca/Python-Development/Machine Learning/Iris Flower/README.md

 ## About
-Creating models and using different algorithms to detect types of iris plants (setosa, versicolor and virginica).
+Creating models and using different algorithms to detect types of iris plants (setosa, versicolor, and virginica).
 \
 &nbsp;